Mërgim Vojvoda: 2017 UEFA European Under-21 Championship

 Vojvoda was called up for the 2017 UEFA European Under-21 Championship qualification opening match against Liechtenstein U21 on 28 March 2015.
 He made his competitive debut for Albania U21 against Liechtenstein U21 on 28 March 2015 playing the full 90-minutes match helping his side to win 2–0.

 Kosovo

 On 8 September 2016, Vojvoda decided to leave the Albania U21 in order to play for Kosovo in the future.
 He said that he was open for them and that he was ready to accept if there is an invitation sent to him from the Football Federation of Kosovo.
 On 7 November 2016, he received the call-up in a match against Turkey.
 On 10 November 2016, FIFA gave permission for Vojvoda to play for Kosovo.
 On 11 June 2017, Vojvoda made his debut for Kosovo in a 4–1 2018 FIFA World Cup qualification loss to Turkey.

-Personal life

-In November 2020 Vojvoda tested positive for COVID-19.